krr-up/notebook/README.md

-# Clingo in Jupyter Notebooks
+# Clingo with Jupyter Notebooks

 This repository is a collection of interactive Jupyter Notebooks for running answer set programs using clingo.